Decode URL-encoded strings back to their original format. Converts %XX sequences back to their original characters.

 How to Use

-2. Click 'Decode' to convert to original format
+- Click 'Decode' to convert to the original human-readable format.

 Why Use This Tool?